bskinny/helodali/README.md

 ### Local Development

-The application can be run locally though it points to AWS for database and cognito.
+The application can be run locally though it points to AWS for dynamodb and cognito.
 Define the following environment variables before proceeding (the INSTAGRAM values are optional):

 ```